tiredcoder/jovian-colab/docker/README.md

  - Software: See tables below.

 ## Versions
 The infrastructure consists of the software mentioned in the table below.
 We use Docker images for most of this software.
+Your user has to be a member of the 'docker' group.
+User namespaces / rootless containers and Podman are *not* supported.

 | Software                                           | Version                                                                   |
 | -------------------------------------------------- | ------------------------------------------------------------------------- |